Our Verdict

 Our Analysis and Test Results

-A company that made its name with the box oven that transforms an ordinary grill into a pizza oven, BakerStone improves on their original design with the Original Portable.
+A company that made its name with the box oven that transforms an ordinary grill into a pizza oven, BakerStone improves on its original design with the Original Portable.
 This design, albeit bulky, splits the base unit and oven chamber for improved portability.
 Two powerful burners generate 25,000 BTUs to heat the oversized pizza box from below efficiently, churning out pizzas up to 13" quickly and with ease.
 The fact that the burner unit separates from the oven box allows for you to pivot from a pizza oven to an on-the-go grill or griddle setup for multi-functional outdoor cooking.
 And the oven box can even still be placed on a full-size gas or charcoal grill for ultimate versatility.

 Performance Comparison